Homeschool Diner Logo -- 1960's style sign with atomic starburst

 can mean the difference between success or struggle.

-Many homeschooling parents start out using a prescribed homeschool
+In general, homeschooling parents often start out using a prescribed

-method or curriculum, but become more Eclectic over the years, as they
+homeschool method or curriculum, but become more Eclectic over the

-become more comfortable in their role as "Teacher" and more confident in
+years, as they become more comfortable in their role as "Teacher" and

-their ability to understand and meet their particular child's educational
+more confident in their ability to understand and meet their particular

-doesn't work ... and more adept at choosing materials that will be
+works and what doesn't work ... and more adept at choosing materials that

 Suggestions for mixing and matching homeschooling materials can be

-Guide to Homeschooling Methods" - you may find parts of several
+Homeschooling Methods - you may find parts of several approaches

 Listed below are a few general resources for those putting together their